wp-plugins/raphicon/readme.txt

 == Installation ==

-1. Upload contents of `rahendz-icons.zip` to the `/wp-content/plugins/` directory.
+1. Upload contents of `raphicon.zip` to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Go to the visual editor for any page or post and use the "RAphicon" dropdown button.